Messianic Passover Haggadah

 All: Blessed are You O Lord our God, King of the universe, Creator of the fruits of the earth.

-ôKarpas dipped in salt water symbolizes life immersed in tears.
-So, it is fitting that the parsley representing life be dipped in salt water representing tears.
-Tears for the sadness of the bondage in Egypt, tears of repentance for our sin, and ÿtears for the suffering Jesus went through to free us from our sin.
+ôKarpas dipped in saltwater symbolizes life immersed in tears.
+So, the parsley representing life should be dipped in saltwater, representing tears.
+Tears for the sadness of the bondage in Egypt, tears of repentance for our sin, and ˙tears for the suffering Jesus went through to free us from our sin.

 ôKarpas also stands for the branches of hyssop that were used to place the lamb’s blood on the doorposts and lintels that first Passover night.
 David in the Psalms used hyssop as a symbol of purification: Purge me with hyssop, and I shall be clean; wash me, and I shall be whiter than snow (Ps 51).
 Now clean inside and out.